timcdlucas/palettetown/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Used only the two lines in MIT template.
-I have followed the example in the plotly package.
+* Edited the Description field in DESCRIPTION to better reflect the use of ggplot2 and base graphics.
+* Added trademark information in Description field in DESCRIPTION
+* Added trademark information in Docs.

 ## Test environments
 * ubuntu 14.04, R 3.2.2